ksu-is/Flashcard_program/README.md

 -[X ] let user add his name into the code

--[ ] add in an option to either use quiz or study mode
+-[X ] add in an option to either use quiz or study mode

--[ ] check code to make sure it works
+-[X ] check code to make sure it works

--[ ] add true or false quiz as well
+-[ X] add true or false quiz as well

--[ ] add option for either study, T/F, and quiz mode
+-[X ] add option for either study, T/F, and quiz mode

+-[ ] add in way to have program go back to beginning after one program is used